 Lighting moves toward to more decorative architectural systems that can illuminate space with waves of sculptural forms, as opposed to individual fixtures.

-People are also paying more attention to first impressions, taking care to ensure their doorways are top notch.
+People are also paying more attention to first impressions, design outdoor lighting ideas and taking care to ensure their doorways are top notch.

 Rooms are designed to last decades, not months, but some new interior design trends are likely to stand the test of time.

 - Beige is decidedly on its way to becoming the new gray.

 - As the color green is up to a whole new level us more plants in your homes.

 It´s all about an exciting movement toward new original forms or decorating styles and clean shapes with refined and thoughtful details.